As a space for advanced and experimental computational design instruction, the SCDC laboratory is or has been used by the following courses:

-Lightweight architecture made of fiber composites where bearing is done through the surface of material itself can not only reduce the weight of buildings but also offers opportunities for spatial innovation in archit
+Lightweight architecture made of fiber composites where bearing is done through the surface of material itself can not only reduce the weight of buildings but also offers opportunities for spatial innovation in architecture.

 Inquiry into Design and Computation

-If you are interested in learning about how computational tools, thinking and methods such as CAD scripting or virtual reality, rule based and parametric design, intelligent and responsive design as well as how visual calculating can work for and
+If you are interested in learning about how computational tools, thinking, and methods – such as CAD scripting or virtual reality, rule based and parametric design, and intelligent and responsive design – as well as how visual calcula

 Fiber Composite Workshop